U.S. Figure Skating Championships

 The U.S. Figure Skating Championships are an annual figure skating competition organized by U.S. Figure Skating to crown the national champions of the United States.
 The first U.S. Championships were held in 1914 in New Haven, Connecticut, and featured the men's, women's, and pairs events.
+Skaters may qualify for the national championships by competing at either the Pacific Coast Sectional Finals, Eastern Sectional Finals, Midwestern Sectional Finals, U.S. Ice Dance Finals, or U.S. Pairs Finals.
+The results of the competition are among the criteria used to determine the American teams to the World Championships, Four Continents Championships, and Winter Olympics.
 They have been held without interruption since 1920.
-Ice dance was added as an event in 1936.

-Skaters may qualify for the national championships by competing at either the Pacific Coast Sectional Finals, Eastern Sectional Finals, Midwestern Sectional Finals, U.S. Ice Dance Finals, or U.S. Pairs Finals.
-Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior and junior levels.
-The results of the competition are among the criteria used to determine the American teams to the World Championships, World Junior Championships, Four Continents Championships, and Winter Olympics.

-Dick Button and Roger Turner are tied for winning the most U.S. championships in men's singles (with seven each), while Maribel Vinson and Michelle Kwan are tied for winning the most championships in women's singles (with nine each).
-Theresa Weld-Blanchard and Nathaniel Niles hold the record in pair skating (with nine), while Meryl Davis and Charlie White, and Madison Chock and Evan Bates, are tied for winning the most championships in ice dance (with six each).
+Medals are awarded in men's singles, women's singles, pair skating, and ice dance at the senior level.
+Dick Button and Roger Turner are tied for winning the most U.S. Championship titles in men's singles (with seven each), while Maribel Vinson and Michelle Kwan are tied for winning the titles in women's singles (with nine each).
+Theresa Weld-Blanchard and Nathaniel Niles hold the record in pair skating (with nine), while Madison Chock and Evan Bates hold the record in ice dance (with seven).